 The best place for your emergency fund is in an easily accessible account that does not have penalties when you need to withdraw it.
-You should always separate emergency funds from your regular spending in order to prevent using it.
+You should always separate your emergency fund from your regular spending in order to prevent using it.

-The best places to put your emergency funds is in a:
+The best places to put your emergency funds are in a:

 - High-yield savings account (Available at most banks including American Express bank, Synchrony Bank, etc.)